yule-BUAA/DNNTSP/README.md

 DNNTSP is a general neural network architecture that could make prediction on temporal sets.

-Please refer to our KDD 2020 paper [“**Predicting Temporal Sets with Deep Neural Networks**”]() for more details.
+Please refer to our KDD 2020 paper [“**Predicting Temporal Sets with Deep Neural Networks**”](https://arxiv.org/pdf/2006.11483.pdf) for more details.

 ## Project Structure
-The descriptions of principal files in this project are explained as follow:
+The descriptions of principal files in this project are explained as follows:
 - ./model/
     - `weighted_graph_conv.py`: codes for the Element Relationship Learning component (i.e. weighted GCN on dynamic graphs)
-    - `.masked_self_attention.py` and `aggregate_nodes_temporal_feature.py`: codes for the Attention-based Temporal Dependency Learning component (i.e. masked self-attention and weighted aggregation of temporal information)
+    - `masked_self_attention.py` and `aggregate_nodes_temporal_feature.py`: codes for the Attention-based Temporal Dependency Learning component (i.e. masked self-attention and weighted aggregation of temporal information)
     - `global_gated_update.py`: codes for the Gated Information Fusing component (i.e. gated updating mechanism)
 - ./train/
   - `train_model.py` and `train_main.py`: codes for training models